It’s 2021: Welcome to the Thunderdome and Get Ready to Fight

 2021 is the year we need to make a firm stand.
 If we don’t, America might be radically altered by far-left politicians and bureaucrats.
 We need to stand up for our God-given natural rights and let them know we won’t accept their policies.
 Those battles can be won, but only if we embrace the battle.

 No matter what we do, 2021 will be contentious.
-Regardless of the voter fraud, the election showed that Americans are split about 50-50.
+The election showed that Americans are split about 50-50.
 The battle lines have been drawn and there are few things Americans agree on anymore.
 The only question is if conservatives will recognize that chaos is a ladder and take advantage of the opportunities to win battles that this year brings.

 Doing so will be difficult and will likely cost you a few friendships.
 It will stress you out and weigh on your mind.
 At times, all might seem lost.
 But fighting back, fighting for traditional American values and the Constitution, is your duty as an American.